 Last admission to the centre is one hour before closing time

-Special groups time available and open on Bank Holidays also
+Special groups times are available and the centre is opened on Bank Holidays

 Adults 12.00 euros